France-ioi/bebras-platform/README.md

 Get Bower dependencies: run `bower install` in both `contestInterface` and `teacherInterface`.

+Note that before going into production, you must remove by hand the triggers in team and group (TODO: automate).

 ### Additions

 If you want to test the platform, run `sampleDatabase/database_content.sql` in your database.